sw0rdd/ExpressCRUDapp/README.md

 ## Using Docker

 Build and Run with Docker Compose<br>
-To build and run the application using Docker Compose, ensuring MongoDB is also started in a Docker container:
+To build and run the application using Docker Compose, ensuring MongoDB is also started in a Docker container

 ```
 docker-compose up --build